While there are similarities between first and second language acquisition, there are key differences to be aware of before teaching ELLs.

 ESL Resources for Teachers

 Since 1937, Continental has provided teachers with ESL instructional materials and classroom resources to foster successful learning.
 Here are some of our favorite ESL resource books for teachers.
+Not sure which materials are right for your class?
+Check out our quick Guide to English Learner Programs.

 Our Picture Dictionary is an essential tool for ELLs to build vocabulary and word recognition.
 English and English-Spanish editions are available as print books and eBooks.